By Katarzyna Rybarczyk

 About the author:

-Katarzyna Rybarczyk is a Political Correspondent for Immigration News, a media platform affiliated with Immigration Advice Service.
-Through her articles, she aims to raise awareness about security threats worldwide and the challenges facing migrants.
+Katarzyna Rybarczyk is a Political Correspondent for Immigration News.
+This is a media platform that helps to raise awareness about migrant injustices and news around the world and helps people get immigration advice.